cemeterysummoning/website/blog-posts/metallic-ratios.md

 $$\varphi = \frac{1 + \sqrt{5}}{2}$$

-Another way to describe the Golden Ratio lies in its connection to the Fibonacci sequence; it is the asymptotic value of the ratio between two consecutive Fibonacci numbers, or
+Another way to describe the golden ratio lies in its connection to the Fibonacci sequence; it is the asymptotic value of the ratio between two consecutive Fibonacci numbers, or

 $$\lim_{n \to \infty} \frac{F(n)}{F(n-1)}$$